ZeppNleya/PRODIGY_DS_02/README.md

    - Drop columns or rows if necessary.

 2. **Correcting Data Types**:
-   - Ensure that categorical variables are correctly identified.
+   - Ensured that categorical variables are correctly identified.
-   - Convert numerical columns to the correct data types.
+   - Converted numerical columns to the correct data types.
+For example, I rounded off age to a whole number.

 3. **Removing Duplicates**:
-   - Check for and remove duplicate entries.
+   - I checked the dataset for duplicate entries.

 ## Visualizations and Their Benefits